 Wounded Veterans Internship Program

+The program has been very successful in providing transitions for wounded veterans seeking to return to the workforce.
 Veterans in the program can compete for full-time VDOT jobs, or they can be introduced to jobs in the private sector or another government agency.

 For more information or to apply for the Wounded Veterans Internship Program, see this flier that has contact emails and telephone numbers.